ManiacalLabs/ArcadeTrackballMouse/README.md

 # Design Files

-All printed parts were designed in Fusion 360 and can be viewed and downloaded here: https://a360.co/2Rxvm0l
+All printed parts were designed in Fusion 360 and can be viewed and downloaded here: https://a360.co/2Rxvm0l Or find the STL files in the `Fab` folder.

 # Bill of Materials